|

 Join us to learn about 3D printers.
 This panel will have a number of 3D printer owners talking about the current state of 3D printing, and how to get started building and using your own 3D printer, such as the RepRap Mendel and Prusa models, the MakerBot, and the amazing resource that is Thingiverse.
 We'll also have a 3D Printing Show-n-Tell outside Stanford after lunch.

-Dot 3D Printing Show-n-Tell To Programming Grid
+3D Printing Show-n-Tell

 time: Saturday, 1:30 - 2:45 pm